3245 Students

 The client’s statement may be accepted for student status, but note that third-party verification is required for exemption as a student for work registration status.
 Contact the institution to verify if the student is enrolled at least half-time, if questionable.

 A student is ineligible for SNAP if the institution provides a majority (more than 50 percent of three meals daily) of the student’s meals each day.
 For example, if the student’s meals are provided by the school and included in the tuition or fees, then the student may be considered a boarder.
-These students are considered residents of an institution and ineligible for SNAP benefits.
+These students are considered residents of an institution and are ineligible for SNAP benefits.

 Individuals who do not receive the majority of their meals from a meal plan are not residents of an institution and may be eligible for SNAP, if they meet other eligibility criteria.